Create a Lightning Web Component

 --type

-— This specifies that you want to create a Lightning Web Component.
+specifies that you want to create a Lightning web component.

 Adding Code and Metadata to Your First Lightning Web Component

 Let's take a look now at the files that make up a Lightning web component.
-For that we're going to copy and paste some HTML, JavaScript, and XML that we've already prepared for you.
+For that you're going to copy and paste some HTML, JavaScript, and XML that we've prepared for you.
 We start with the myFirstWebComponent.js-meta.xml file.

-- Open the new subfolder for myFirstWebComponent, which we just created in the lwc subfolder
+- Open the myFirstWebComponent folder, which you just created in the

 - Click myFirstWebComponent.js-meta.xml.